 Master of Arts in Intercultural Communication | HBKU

-Students in this program will engage in research, education, and outreach to understand the challenges of today’s changing intercultural settings in Qatar and worldwide.
+The MA in Intercultural Communication (MAICC) program, delivered by the Translation and Interpreting Institute (TII), is the first degree of its kind in Qatar.
+Students in this program will engage in research, education, and outreach with a view to understand the challenges of today’s changing intercultural settings in Qatar and worldwide.

-The program aims to prepare graduates and researchers to explore new research in a relatively new discipline and to lead and manage transformative changes in Qatar and globally.
-It will operate as a research-driven interdisciplinary program with the aim of proposing sustainable solutions for effective intercultural communication in today’s and tomorrow’s Qatar.
+The program aims to prepare graduates and researchers to explore new research in a relatively new discipline and to lead and manage transformative change in Qatar and globally.
+It will operate as a research-driven, interdisciplinary program with the aim of proposing sustainable solutions for effective intercultural communication in today’s and tomorrow’s Qatar.
 The program will offer courses on intercultural communication across settings and market sectors geared towards achieving effective intercultural communication in an inclusive and accessible society.
 Additionally, research in the intercultural communication field will generate sociopolitical, institutional, and technological innovation to drive societies towards greater intercultural dialogue and social justice.

 Language